dmuresanu/blaze-bite-website/README.md

 ## Content & Resources

 ##### Django Documentation
-  - Read through the django documentation multiple times when trying to implement models and other content.
+  - Referred to the Django documentation extensively, particularly when implementing models and other core features.
+It provided invaluable guidance and clarity.

 ##### W3 Schools
-  - Used for reference throughout for simple css examples.
+  - Used as a quick reference for CSS examples and best practices.

 ##### Code Institute
-  - Course content for portfolio project 4 helped greatly in being able to complete this project.
+  - The course content for Portfolio Project 4 was instrumental in the successful completion of this project.
-  - I found the walkthroughs informative and well paced.
+  - The walkthroughs were clear, well-paced, and provided a solid foundation for understanding Django and web development concepts.
-  - Initial structure based heavily on the CI walkthrough until I got more comfortable with the framework and started to make it my own.
+  - The initial project structure was heavily influenced by the CI walkthrough until I gained confidence with the framework and customized it to suit my vision.
-  - Some legacy code regarding nav remains.
+  - Some remnants of legacy code, particularly regarding the navigation bar, remain from the original walkthrough.

 [Back to Top of page](#contents)